-Shapeways is a very well-known online 3D printing service founded back in 2007 by Peter Weijmarshausen in Holland, though the company is now based in New York.
-However, Shapeways operates slightly differently to most online 3D printing services, allowing 3D designers to sell their designs created in various 3D software.
-Shapeways then fulfills these orders by printing the design and sending it to the buyer.
+Shapeways is a prominent online 3D printing service founded back in 2007 by Dutch entrepreneur Peter Weijmarshausen, and is now based in New York.
+However, Shapeways is not just a service but operates as a whole marketplace, allowing 3D designers to sell the designs they create on various 3D software.
+Shapeways then fulfills these orders by 3D printing the design and sending it to the buyer.

 One of the most versatile 3D printing services, Shapeways offers a huge variety of 3D printing technologies and materials.
 They offer SLA, SLS, DMLS, FDM, PolyJet, and Binder Jetting 3D printing services.
-In addition, you can have your designs 3D printed in a variety of plastics such as PLA and ABS, or even steel, bronze, silver, gold, aluminium, brass, sandstone, or porcelain!
-Overall, Shapeways is a surefire way to find whatever you want, and is a great way for 3D designers to monetize their creations.
+You can have your designs 3D printed in standard PLA or ABS, or even steel, bronze, silver, gold, aluminium, brass, sandstone or porcelain!
+Overall, Shapeways is a surefire way to find whatever you’re looking for, and is a great way for 3D designers to monetize their creativity.

 2 – i.materialise